 Video of the Day

-Select a pot 1 inch larger than the root mass or the nursery pot the mini cactus is currently in.
+Select a pot that's 1 inch larger than the root mass or the nursery pot the mini cactus is currently in.
 Make sure the pot has at least one drain hole in the bottom to prevent excess water from accumulating around the roots.
-Mini cactuses grow well in 2- to 4-inch pots depending on the original size.
+Mini cacti grow well in 2- to 4-inch pots depending on the original size.

-Spread a 1/4 to 1/2 inch of fine gravel in the bottom of the pot.
 Add a commercial potting mix formulated for cacti and succulents, which provides proper drainage for cacti.
 Regular potting soil holds too much moisture for a cactus.

 Slip the mini cactus out of the nursery pot.
 Wear gloves or wrap newspaper around the plant to protect your hands from the sharp thorns.
 If the pot doesn't slip off the roots easily, give it a gentle squeeze to loosen the soil.

 Place the mini cactus upright in the new pot.
 Hold it with the base of the stem 1/4 inch below the lip of the pot.
 Add more soil under the roots if you need to until the cactus sits on its own in the pot.
 Fill in around the root ball and gently press the soil down with your fingertips.

 Place the pot in a sunny spot after planting.
-Wait to water for two full weeks after you pot the mini cactus.
-The disturbed roots establish themselves better if left dry for a two-week period after planting.
+Wait to water the cactus for two full weeks after you pot the mini cactus.
+The disturbed roots establish themselves better if they're left dry for a two-week period after planting.

-Fertilize mini cactuses every other month in spring and summer.
+Fertilize mini cacti every other month in spring and summer.
 Select a 5-10-10 fertilizer and apply it according to the manufacturer's instructions.
 Water well after fertilizing.

 Move your mini cactus to a slightly larger pot once the roots fill up the current pot.
 Avoid increasing the pot size too rapidly.
 Pots more than 1 inch larger than the root mass hold too much moisture in the soil, potentially leading to overwatering and root rot.